vishalguptahmh/programmingInterviewQuestions/README.md

 ----
 #### LinkList

-- find the middle element of a singly linked list in one pass?
+- Find the middle element of a singly linked list in one pass
-- check if a given linked list contains a cycle/loop?find the starting node of the cycle
+- Check if a given linked list contains a cycle/loop?find the starting node of the cycle
 - Finding middle element in a linked list
 - Reverse a linked list with recursion and without recursion
 - Remove duplicate nodes in an unsorted linked list
-- find the 4th node from the end in a singly linked list
+- Find the 4th node from the end in a singly linked list
-- find the sum of two linked lists using Stack
+- Find the sum of two linked lists using Stack
 - Rotate a Linked List
   ```
     input: 2